 - You don’t need to peel acorn squash before cutting or preparing it.
 Then, simply roast as I explained below or in the recipe box.

-- Acorn squash — To pick the perfect squash, choose one that feels heavy for its size and has blemish-free skin.
-It should be dark green but may have an orange spot or two.
-Make sure the squash feels firm and doesn’t have soft spots.
+Acorn Squash – After making this recipe so many times, I’ve found that the best acorn squash is one that feels heavy for its size and has smooth, blemish-free skin.
+It should be dark green with maybe an orange spot or two.
+When choosing your squash, make sure it feels firm and free from any soft spots to ensure the best texture when cooked.

-- Seasoning — I season my acorn squash with paprika, garlic powder, dried oregano, salt, and pepper.
+Seasoning – I season my acorn squash with paprika, garlic powder, dried oregano, salt, and pepper.
+After testing this recipe, I’ve found these seasonings bring out the natural sweetness of the squash while adding a savory, aromatic kick.
+Feel free to adjust the spices to your taste.

 - Arrange the slices in a single layer on the prepared baking sheets, pouring olive oil over the top of the acorn squash and sprinkling with the spices.